 Make it your own.
-Everything in ESPL1000 is created with extendability and modularity in mind.
-The transpiler is composed of multiple small programs which can be used and modified independently.
+Everything is created with extendability and modularity in mind.
+The Compiler is composed of multiple small programs which can be used and modified independently.
 They communicate with easy-to-understand formats.

 I made this decision to simplify the parsing of code and also because it makes code easier to read, as there is nothing that's 'hidden' away in some macro.

 ESPL1000 is a learning Project for me so anything might change whenever.

 I chose strict evaluation over lazy evaluation because lazy evaluation is harder to reason about as a programmer, in my opinion.